-You shall not place an order until you and the supplier has reached this milestone.
+You shall not place an order until you and the supplier have reached this milestone.

-A Batch sample is collected from the mass produced lot of goods.
+A Batch sample is collected from a mass-produced lot of goods.
 Batch samples (or Production samples) are used for various purposes:

 A Batch sample shall preferably be collected by a third party, to ensure that the supplier doesn’t provide samples that aren’t from the actual batch of products.

 There are limitations to what manufacturers can achieve when it comes to pre-production samples.
-For example, creating a material in a certain pantone color requires a certain volume, and cannot be done on a small material sample.
+For example, creating a material in a certain Pantone color requires a certain order volume, and cannot be done on a small material sample.

 Likewise, sample production is more manual than mass production, which can also result in differences between a pre-production sample and the final product.

-It’s important that you are aware of these limitations before you start production.
-If not, you might end up waiting forever for a level of perfection that no supplier can ever reach, be it for technical or economic reasons.
+It’s important that you are aware of these limitations before you order product samples.
+If not, you might end up waiting forever for a level of perfection that no supplier can ever match.

 Questions & Answers